metacpan/metacpan-cpan-extracted/distros/P/Promise-XS/README.md

 ## Empty or uninitialized rejection values

+Perl helpfully warns (under the `warnings` pragma, anyhow) when you `die(undef)` since an uninitialized value isn’t useful as an error report and likely indicates a problem in the error-handling logic.

 Promise rejections fulfill the same role in asynchronous code that exceptions do in synchronous code.
-Perl helpfully warns (under the `warnings` pragma, anyhow) when you `die(undef)` since an uninitialized value isn’t useful as an error report and likely indicates a problem.

-Promise::XS mimics this behavior by warning if a rejection value list lacks a defined value.
+Thus, Promise::XS mimics Perl’s behavior: if a rejection value list lacks a defined value, a warning is thrown.
 This can happen if the value list is either empty or contains exclusively uninitialized values.

 ## `finally()`